-- (1) Mr. Cooke is compensated in euro.
-For the purposes of this disclosure, we have converted euro payments to U.S. Dollars based on the prevailing exchange rate during the time period over which the payments were made. - (2) The amounts in column (e) reflect the aggregate grant date fair value of stock awards granted during 2017, 2016 and 2015, respectively, computed in accordance with FASB Accounting Standards Codification Topic 718, Compensation-Stock Compensation, or ASC 718.
-The weighted average grant date fair values of stock awards granted during these years are included in footnote 12 "Share-Based Compensation" to our consolidated financial statements for the year ended December 31, 2017 included in our Annual Report.
-The value of the performance-vesting restricted stock unit awards granted on February 17, 2017 to each of Messrs.
-Pops, Frates and Cooke, Dr. Ehrich and Ms. Biberstein based upon the then-probable outcome of the performance conditions, as computed in accordance with ASC 718, was \$0 for each award.
-Assuming that the target level of performance will be achieved, and assuming the \$54.57 closing price of our shares on the date of grant, the value of such performance-vesting restricted stock unit awards is \$3,001,350; \$600,270; \$1,091,400; \$818,550; and \$818,550, respectively, and the value of such performance-vesting restricted stock unit awards assuming that the highest level of performance will be achieved, is \$4,502,025; \$900,405; \$1,637,100; \$1,227,825; and \$1,227,825, respectively. - (3) The amounts in column (f) reflect the aggregate grant date fair value of option awards granted during 2017, 2016 and 2015, respectively, computed in accordance with ASC 718.
-The assumptions used in the calculation of the fair value of option awards granted by us during these periods are included in footnote 2 "Summary of Significant Accounting Policies" under the heading "Share-Based Compensation" to our consolidated financial statements for the year ended December 31, 2017 included in our Annual Report. - (4) The amounts in column (g) reflect the cash awards paid to our named executive officers for services performed during 2017, 2016 and 2015, respectively, pursuant to the 2017 Performance Plan, the Alkermes plc Affiliated Company Fiscal Year 2016 Reporting Officer Performance Pay Plan and the Alkermes plc Affiliated Company Fiscal Year 2015 Reporting Officer Performance Pay Plan, respectively.
-Mr. Cooke is compensated in euro.
-For purposes of this disclosure, we have converted the euro payments to U.S. Dollars based on the exchange rate on the dates these amounts were paid to Mr. Cooke. - (5) With the exception of Mr. Cooke, the amounts for column (i) reflect our match on contributions made by the named executive officers to our 401k Plan.
-Column (i) for Mr. Cooke includes €24,000, equivalent to \$27,120, paid by the Company towards his car allowance in 2017.
-For the purposes of this disclosure, we have converted euro payments to U.S. Dollars based on the prevailing exchange rate during the time period over which the payments were made.
-Column (i) for Dr. Ehrich also includes amounts paid under our wellness incentive plan.
+(4) The amounts in column (e) reflect the aggregate grant date fair value of stock awards granted during 2018, 2017 and 2016, respectively, computed in accordance with FASB Accounting Standards Codification Topic 718, Compensation-Stock Compensation, or ASC 718.
+See the discussion under the heading "Equity Incentives-Stock Options and Stock Awards-How Sizes of Awards Were Determined" in this proxy statement.
+The weighted average grant date fair values of stock awards granted during these years are included in footnote 12 "Share-Based Compensation" to our consolidated financial statements for the year ended December 31, 2018 included in our Annual Report.
+The value of the performance-vesting restricted stock unit awards granted on February 17, 2017 to each of Mr. Pops, Mr. Frates and Ms. Biberstein based upon the then-probable outcome of the performance conditions, as computed in accordance with ASC 718, was \$0 for each award.
+Assuming that the target level of performance will be achieved, and assuming the \$54.57 closing price of our shares on the date of grant, the value of such performance-vesting restricted stock unit awards was \$3,001,350; \$600,270; and \$818,550, respectively, and the value of such performance-vesting restricted stock unit awards assuming that the highest level of performance will be achieved, was \$4,502,025; \$900,405; and \$1,227,825, respectively.

+- (5) The amounts in column (f) reflect the aggregate grant date fair value of option awards granted during 2018, 2017 and 2016, respectively, computed in accordance with ASC 718.
+See the discussion under the heading "Equity Incentives-Stock Options and Stock Awards-How Sizes of Awards Were Determined" in this proxy statement.
+The assumptions used in the calculation of the fair value of option awards granted by us during these periods are included in footnote 2 "Summary of Significant Accounting Policies" under the heading "Share-Based Compensation" to our consolidated financial statements for the year ended December 31, 2018 included in our Annual Report.
+The fair value of the option awards granted to Mr. Pops during 2018, computed as of December 31, 2018 in accordance with ASC 718, was \$2,516,350. - (6) The amounts in column (g) reflect the cash awards paid to our named executive officers for services performed during 2018, 2017 and 2016, respectively, pursuant to the 2018 Performance Plan, the Alkermes plc Affiliated Company Fiscal Year 2017 Reporting Officer Performance Pay Plan and the Alkermes plc Affiliated Company Fiscal Year 2016 Reporting Officer Performance Pay Plan, respectively. - (7) The amounts in column (i) reflect our match on contributions made by the named executive officers to our 401k Plan.
+Column (i) for Mr. Robinson also includes a sign-on bonus of \$1,000,000 and relocation benefits of \$272,420.
+Column (i) for Ms. Biberstein also includes \$9,183 of unused vacation time which was paid to Ms. Biberstein in 2018.
+Column (i) for Mr. Stejbach also includes a cash severance payment in the amount of \$834,832, and health, dental and outplacement benefits of \$36,582, both of which will be paid biweekly through December 2019 and in each case pursuant to the Separation Agreement (as defined below), and \$51,535 of unused vacation time, which was paid to Mr. Stejbach in 2018.

-2017 Grants of Plan-Based Awards
+2018 Grants of Plan-Based Awards

-The following table presents information on all grants of plan-based awards made in 2017 to our named executive officers:
+The following table presents information on all grants of plan-based awards made in 2018 to our named executive officers: